MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Container.md

 Sets the border width of the container.

 The border width of a container is the amount of space to leave around the outside of the container.
-The only exception to this is `Gnome::Gtk3::Window`; because toplevel windows can’t leave space outside, they leave the space inside.
+The only exception to this is **Gnome::Gtk3::Window**; because toplevel windows can’t leave space outside, they leave the space inside.
 The border is added on all sides of the container.
-To add space to only one side, use a specific prop `margin` property on the child widget, for example prop `margin-top`.
+To add space to only one side, use a specific *margin* property on the child widget, for example *margin-top*.

     method gtk_container_set_border_width ( UInt $border_width )